swagkarna/HSCAP/README.md

 ### Installing

-You can launch the script with just these commands:
+You can install HSCAP with just these commands:

 ```
-cd /folder/where/HSCAP/is/located/at
+cd /folder/where/HSCAP/is/located/at/

-sudo bash main.sh
+sudo bash install.sh
 ```

-The script should launch normally after these commands.

-Also, there is no oficial way to install HSCAP, for now...
+Also, you can run it with this command "hscap" directly on console after you have installed it.

 ### You Can Edit The Script Yourself

 There's four arguments that you can edit yourself for better use of the HSCAP script...

 ```
-# - Amount Of Time Given To Mdk3 For It To Kick Clients From The Network - Default value "12"
+# - Amount Of Time Given To The HandShake Capture For It To Kick Clients From The Network - Default value "12"
 TimeAttack=12

 # - Amount Of Time Given To AiroDump For It To Capture The HandShake - Default value "24"